ptshih/PSCollectionView/README.md

 What is PSCollectionViewCell?
 ---
-It's the equivalent to UITableViewCell
+It's the equivalent of UITableViewCell

-It implements base methods for configuring with data and calculating height
+It implements base methods for configuring data and calculating height

 *Note: You should subclass this!*